 - Develop competencies for an entry level position as a registered nurse

 Curriculum of the Day and Evening Programs

-To view the curriculum for the Day and Evening Nursing Programs, please navigate to pages 130-133 in the College Catalog.
+To view the curriculum for the Day and Evening Nursing Programs, please navigate to the College Catalog.

 Document of Nursing Student Policies